FabioValtech/react-sms-comparison/README.md

 - Jotai
   - simplified version of recoil (4x smaller)
   - does not work with React Fast Refresh as atoms do not have a key
-  - does not have shapshots (useful for testing and for inspecting)
+  - does not have snapshots (useful for testing and for inspecting)
   - stable persistent state apis
   - [interesting article](https://blog.logrocket.com/jotai-vs-recoil-what-are-the-differences/?msclkid=20b0f121cf7d11ec91d6c54ab8622513) on the difference between Jotai and Recoil
 - Zustand